enteleform-releases/SublimeText--SlideNav/README.md

 ### Navigate MediaLinks

-* NavigateMediaLinks commands open MediaLinks that are currently Visible, meaning you can use them without accidentally moving into the next slide
+* Both commands are limited to MediaLinks that are currently Visible, meaning you can use them without accidentally moving into the next slide

 NavigateMediaLinks_Down ( open next MediaLink )
 <kbd>ctrl</kbd>+<kbd>alt</kbd>+<kbd>=</kbd>